 Section 2302 effects the principles laid out in Section 2301 by prohibiting certain personnel practices and providing for a private right of action.
-This report will not relay all of the practices prohibited by Section 2302, but will note briefly that they include, among other things, discrimination in hiring on the basis of characteristics traditionally protected by federal civil rights law (e.g., race, religion, age, sex, and disability); on the basis of protected conduct, such as certain whistleblowing activity or exercising of judicial remedies;20 and on the basis of political affiliation.21
+Section 2302 is enforceable.
+This report will not relay all of the practices prohibited by Section 2302, but will note briefly that they include, among other things, discrimination in hiring on the basis of characteristics traditionally protected by federal civil rights law (e.g., race, religion, age, sex, and disability); on the basis of protected conduct, such as certain whistleblowing activity or exercising of judicial remedies;23 and on the basis of political affiliation.24